-Do I Want to Be a Real Estate Developer?
+Should I Be a Real Estate Developer?

-|Degree Level||Bachelor's degree is standard*|
+|Degree Level||Bachelor's degree is standard; some employers prefer MBA|

-|Degree Fields||Civil engineering, business and management*|
+|Degree Fields||Civil engineering, business, and management|

-|Certification||Certification available, but not required**|
+|Certification||Certification available but not required|

 |Experience||5+ years of experience|